 \section{Abstract}

-The second fundamental theorem of asset pricing characterizes completeness of a financial market by uniqueness of prices of financial claims.
-The associated super- and sub-hedging dualities give upper and lower bounds of the no-arbitrage interval.
-In this article we provide conditional versions of these results in discrete time.
+We consider a financial market in discrete time and study pricing and hedging conditional on the information available up to an arbitrary point in time.
+In this conditional framework, we determine the structure of arbitrage-free prices.
+Moreover, we characterize attainability and market completeness.
+We derive a conditional version of the second fundamental theorem of asset pricing, which, surprisingly, is not available up to now.

-The main tool we use are consistency properties of dynamic non-linear expectations, which we apply to the super- and sub-hedging prices.
-The obtained results extend existing results in the literature, where the conditional setting is in most cases considered only on finite probability spaces.
-Using non-linear expectations we also provide a new perspective on the optional decomposition theorem.
+The main tool we use are time consistency properties of dynamic nonlinear expectations, which we apply to the super- and subhedging prices.
+The results obtained extend existing results in the literature, where the conditional setting is considered in most cases only on finite probability spaces.